 General Liability Pool Program Forms

-As soon as possible after an accident/incident has taken place, complete the General Liability Accident Report Form and email, fax or mail it to CFSA.
+As soon as possible after an accident/incident has taken place, complete the General Liability Accident Report Form, save it and then email, fax or mail it to CFSA.
 It’s also advisable to print out a copy for your files.
 Note: This form works best when opened and completed in Internet Explorer.
 If you use Chrome, Edge or another browser, please print out a copy before attempting to save the document.
 Unfortunately, saving in these other browsers can result in lost data.

-From this online form, you can fill in pertinent accident/incident information, then save it, print it and email it to Lianne Lewellen, CFSA risk analyst, at email@example.com.
+Once completed, please email the report to Lianne Lewellen, CFSA risk analyst, at firstname.lastname@example.org.
 She will confirm with you when your information is received.
 CFSA’s mailing address is on the form; our fax number is (916) 263-6159.

 We strongly encourage that the person responsible for completing the Accident Report Form visits the accident site as quickly as possible and that they take a few photos with a camera or cell phone to document the scene and the circumstances that led up to the accident/incident.
 Hand drawn diagrams with relevant measurements are valuable too.
 Note anything that seems unusual as well.
 The more details you can provide to CFSA, the better for all involved.